abdullahnazzal/city-explorer-api/README.md

 -----------------------------

-Name of feature: Find an cites with img,latitude,longitude
+Name of feature: API

-Estimate of time needed to complete: 1 hours
+Estimate of time needed to complete: 2 hours

 Start time: 3